Zokaxdesu/Drinktionary/README.md

+# I HAVE STOPPED UPDATING THE DRINKTIONARY DUE TO LIFE ISSUES.
+USE THE SOURCE CODE TO MAKE A NEW ONE USING GITHUB PAGES

 # Drinktionary

 Welcome to **Drinktionary**, your go-to resource for exploring a diverse world of beverages.
 This project aims to provide an interactive and visually pleasing experience for discovering, filtering, and learning about various drinks.